The Sierras of Cordoba

 Travel logistics

-Cordoba city is an 11 h drive from Buenos Aires or a 1 hr flight.
+- Cordoba city is an 11 hr drive from Buenos Aires or a 1 hr flight.
 There are also some internationals flights that fly direct to the local airport so you could start your trip in Cordoba and, as the central airport, it connects well with several other regions of Argentina as well as the neighbouring countries of Chile, Uruguay and Brazil.

 Things to keep in mind